flipperdevices/flipper-github-runner-docker-qa/README.md

-# Dockerized GitHub Runners for Flipper Zero QA Team
+# Flipper Zero GitHub Runner System

 This system provides a complete solution for running self-hosted GitHub runners with Flipper Zero devices for automated testing, flashing, and QA tasks.
 The system includes a runner management service, monitoring capabilities, and handles the device firmware flashing lifecycle.